Harry Truman and the “Santa Fe” Division

 Truman demonstrated that he wanted to be a leader no matter the professional repercussions during his time in France.
 The Division’s artillery batteries were under strict orders to fire within their sectors, but Capt.
 Truman broke these orders when he believed doing so furthered the interest of his unit.
 For instance, while doing left flank reconnaissance, Truman spotted a German formation waiting to ambush his unit.
 He disobeyed orders and fired out of his sector on the German troops to preserve his own.

-The AEF eventually pulled the 35th Division from the front lines due to casualties received from heavy German resistance after the Meuse-Argonne offensive’s first day.
+The AEF eventually pulled the 35th Division from the front lines on September 30th, 1918, due to casualties received from heavy German resistance after the Meuse-Argonne offensive’s first day.
 The Division saw little further action for the remainder of the war, which concluded with an armistice on the 11th hour of the 11th day of November 1918.
 After the conclusion of hostilities, the 35th was sent back to the United States in April 1919.
 The Division was demobilized at Camp Funston, Kansas, and reabsorbed into the peacetime National Guard.

 Truman’s artillery battery amazingly suffered no fatalities during its deployment in France, which is even more impressive a feat considering that the Santa Fe Division sustained some of the heaviest losses among American units during World War I. Captain Truman’s men attributed their survival during the Great War’s hellish ordeal to his combat leadership skills.
 Their gratefulness later formed a crucial support base for Truman after the war, as he assimilated into civilian life and pursued bigger ambitions.

 Upon returning home, Truman became involved with Kansas City’s Pendergast political Machine through his wartime connection service to the political boss’s nephew.
-The demobilized Truman won a Jackson County, Missouri judgeship while running a men’s clothing haberdashery.
+The demobilized Truman won a Jackson County, Missouri judgeship while running a men’s clothing shop.
 Truman only doubled down on politics after his business failed during the Great Depression.
 He leaned in on his political machine involvement and military connections to win a U.S. Senate seat as an FDR-supporting New Deal Democrat in 1934.

 Truman would eventually become FDR’s Vice President in 1944, in the middle of World War II, and eventually President.
 He relied upon his First World War experiences to make controversial decisions such as dropping the atomic bomb on Japan, desegregating the military, or defending South Korea from Communist aggression.